stoqey/sofa/README.md

 Sofa is a Couchbase ORM utility to mimic Mongoose

 ### Background
-After spending time on `node-ottoman` (a mongoose-couchbase wanna-be), i decided to use `couchbase` directly instead.
+After spending time on `node-ottoman` (a mongoose-like for couchbase), i decided to use `couchbase` directly instead.

-You can think of this as a re-write to the `node-ottoman`.
+You can think of this as a tiny re-write to the `node-ottoman`.

-**For the time being let's just call it the Mongoose for Couchbase**

 ## 1. Install